-Even into the second year of the pandemic, employees continue to face uncertainty that they cannot escape professionally or personally.
+As employees head back to the workplace, they continue to face uncertainty that they cannot escape professionally or personally.
 COVID-19 is everywhere.
-At Cleveland Clinic, our communications approach is to demystify information and provide our caregivers with the knowledge they needed to do their jobs.
+At Cleveland Clinic, our communications approach was to demystify information and provide our caregivers with the knowledge they needed to do their jobs.

-We communicate with every caregiver frequently.
+We made it a point to send at least two communications to every caregiver, every day.
+One includes a message from our CEO five days per week (both video and written communication); the other is a daily newsletter that is distributed at the same time each day, seven days per week.
 Each communication had relevant COVID-19 information they needed to know to support our accelerated response.
 With every message, we expressed our support and gratitude for their dedicated service to our organization and communities.